mRNA-1189 Epstein-Barr Virus Vaccine Clinical Trials, Dosage, Indication, News

 Epstein-Barr Virus Myocarditis in Children

 Cardiovascular involvement is an uncommon but severe complication of Epstein–Barr virus infection.
 EBV is a common cause of myocarditis in children.
-Clinicians must look for symptoms beyond typical mononucleosis and follow up on any subsequent clinical changes.
+Clinicians must look for symptoms beyond typical mononucleosis and follow up on subsequent clinical changes.

 Epstein-Barr Virus and Multiple Sclerosis

 Multiple sclerosis is likely caused by infection with the Epstein-Barr virus, according to a study published by Harvard T.H.
 Chan School of Public Health researchers on January 13, 2022.
-Scientists, led by Alberto Ascherio from the Harvard TH Chan School of Public Health, examined more than 10m blood samples from U.S. military personnel collected over 20 years and identified that those who became infected with EBV were 32 times more likely to develop MS later.
+Scientists, led by Alberto Ascherio from the T.H.rvard TH Chan School of Public Health, examined more than a million 10m blood samples from U.S. military personnel collected over 20 years and identified that those who became infected with EBV were 32 times more likely to develop MS later.

 Epstein-Barr Virus and Cancer